 - Use your card abroad at millions of locations

 After a nine hour flight, I got my baggage and went through immigration.
 Landing in Ho Chi Minh, we had to head off to a small counter after baggage claim to receive our visa on arrival before heading outside.

 You’ll stumble upon some outdoor ATMs that charge marginally less than those inside the airport.
 Cash is necessary if you want to enjoy Vietnam on the cheap, as many restaurants and stores prefer cash.
 It converts roughly so that 20,000 Vietnamese Dong is just short of a dollar.

 As soon as you step outside, taxi drivers will swarm you.
 There are two golden rules you have to follow when you get a taxi in Vietnam: one — never get in one without first agreeing on the price, and two — never accept the first price you get.

-The Cu Chi tunnels are really interesting and I fully recommend a day tour there.
-The ruins at My Son are also breathtaking, so make sure to visit them.
+The Cu Chi tunnels (pictured) are really interesting and I fully recommend a day tour there.
+And the ruins at My Son are also breathtaking, so make sure to visit them.

 The one thing you may want to pay for with your credit or travel card are the tours and travel packages.